 - White socks or grey tights for girls

 - Grey socks for boys

-Please note our emphasis during PE on the need for a change of footwear from everyday use in the school, to trainers on the playground or field.
+Please note our emphasis during PE on the need for change of footwear from everyday use in the school, to trainers on the playground or field.
 This is important for hygiene and also helps to keep the school building clean.
-Gymnastics and dance are undertaken in bare feet as recommended.
-Trainers are advocated for football to protect the children’s feet.
+Gymnastics and dance are undertaken in bare feet as recommended, Trainers are advocate for football to protect the children’s feet.